Computer Generation of Disordered Networks with Targeted Structural Properties: Order metrics

 For long times $t$, the excess spreadability scales as \cite{torquato2021}

-Using Equation~\eqref{eqn:excess_spread} to calculate the excess spreadability from the structure factor including bonds for various times $t$, the hyperuniformity metric $\alpha$ can thus be estimated by fitting Equation~\eqref{eqn:alpha_spread}.
-To determine a feasible range of times for the fit, consider Equation~\eqref{eqn:excess_spread} for the angle-averaged structure factor,
+Using Equation~\eqref{eqn:excess_spread} to calculate the excess spreadability from the bond structure factor for various times $t$, the hyperuniformity metric $\alpha$ can thus be estimated by fitting Equation~\eqref{eqn:alpha_spread}.
+To determine a feasible range of times for the fit, consider Equation~\eqref{eqn:excess_spread} for the angle-averaged bond structure factor,

 For our system sizes, the structure factor can be calculated for wave numbers in the range $k \inl\in [\pi/4, 4\pi]$.
 In Equation~\eqref{eqn:excess_spread_angle_average}, this $k$-range is sampled by $t \inl\in [0.1, 1]$.
 For this range of $t$, we estimate $\alpha$ by calculating the average slope of $\mathcal{S}(t) \inl-\mathcal{S}(\infty)$ in a double-logarithmic plot.
 This robust method is effective for relatively small system sizes and does not require us to assume a functional form of the structure factor as $k$ approaches zero.